viprlab/viprlab.github.io/fyp.md

 - Joint Prediction of Technical and Aesthetics Image Quality
 - Context-Aware Image Emotion Prediction
 - Image Dehazing With Contextualized Attentive U-Net
-- Image Deraining for Improving Vision Tasks
+- Image Deraining for Improving Object Detection
 - PhotoViewRec: A Machine Learning Model for Recommending Photographic View with Good Composition
 - DECOVID-CXR-II: A multimodal AI model for severity assessment of COVID-19 Infection using Chest X-Rays
 - DECOVID-CT-II: A multimodal deep learning model for severity assessment of COVID-19 Infection using CT Scan